HCL-TECH-SOFTWARE/Domino-rest-api/docs/howto/database/exportsourcejson.md

      The export button downloads the Source text in .json format with a filename *selected schema*.json (e.g,reportschema.json).

-For importing a schema, follow the process of this link: [Import schema to a database](../../references/usingdominorestapi/administrationui.md#import-schema-to-a-database). test
+For importing a schema, follow the process of this link: [Import schema to a database](../../references/usingdominorestapi/administrationui.md#import-schema-to-a-database).